MicrosoftEdge/JsDbg/CONTRIBUTING.md

 `description` | string | A description of the extension.
 `headless` | bool | Indicates if the extension should not be listed on the launch page when loaded.
 Used for extensions do not present UI of their own but are consumed by other extensions.
 `includes` | array of strings | An array of JS or CSS filenames in this extension's directory that should be included whenever this extension is used.
 If other extensions take a dependency on this extension, these files will be included in the page automatically.
 `dependencies` | array of strings | An array of paths to other extensions that this extension depends on.
-Paths are relative to the default extension directory, so built-in extensions can typically be referred to by name (e.g. `promise`).
+Paths are relative to the default extension directory.
 These extensions will be automatically loaded when the extension is loaded.
 `augments` | array of strings | An array extension names that this extension augments.
-Specifying an extension name here means that whenever that extension is used, this extension will be loaded as well.
+Specifying an extension name here means that whenever that extension is loaded by the browser, this extension will be loaded as well.

 ### DbgObject